 All of the above options assume you already have a bike ready to be used in conjunction with a turbo trainer, but what if you don't?

-Things you need for Zwift
+What you need for Zwift

 They don't need to be anything special, the cheapest versions can be found for around £4.00 at Amazon.
-However, this Kinetic riser block is built to offer a choice of four height options.
+Or you can save that and slide a block of wood beneath your front wheel - just make sure it's stable enough not to topple during sprint efforts.
 View Deal

 Zwift compatible computer